Cooling-Off Periods by State

 Western Australia

 Western Australia does not have a mandatory cooling-off period for real estate transactions.
 However, if you and your buyer wish to have a cooling-off period, it must be clearly defined and included in the contract.
+If a cooling-off period is elected and the sale does not proceed, you have the right to retain the greater of $100 or 0.2%, whichever is the greater amount, of the purchase price from their deposit.

 South Australia